Banno/sbt-plantuml-plugin/README.md

 ## Usage

 Add the following to your project definition, below is an example in a `build.sbt` file.
+They are generated from the `*.diag` files under the default of `src/main/resources/sequence-diagrams/` and outputted to the same directory.

 ```scala
 import com.banno.plantuml.PlantUMLPlugin